verrazzano/verrazzano/install/install-olcne.md

       * Backends: Kubernetes Worker Nodes, Port 30443, Distribution Policy Weighted Round Robin

 ##### DNS
-When using the `external` DNS type, the installer searches the DNS zone you provide for two specific A records.
+When using the `spec.dns.external` DNS type, the installer searches the DNS zone you provide for two specific A records.
 These are used to configure the cluster and should refer to external addresses of the load balancers in the previous step.
 The A records will need to be created manually.